 Sunday, July 16: Poverty--Mission Work

 St. Alban’s youth and adults are back from the annual mission trip with the Appalachia Service Project.
-See what they did and what they learned during their week in Southwestern Virginia.
+We heard what they did and what they learned during their week in Southwestern Virginia.

 Sunday, July 23: Poverty--Homelessness